Andre-Pham/Yonder/documentation/Map Documentation.md

 A Territory is a Segment followed by a Tavern Area.

-Bosses are found after every two Territories, and are followed by a mini Tavern Area to help the player recoup after the boss fight to continue on to the next Territory's area.
+Bosses are found after every two Territories, and are followed by a Restorer to help the player recoup after the boss fight to continue on to the next Territory's area.

 The Map is a sequence of Territories (and bosses).